Genesis Toning — Vascular and pigment laser · Candela GentleMax Pro

 Best for

-• Rosacea diffuse facial redness — Erythematotelangiectatic Rosacea (ETR) subtype with background flush
+• Rosacea diffuse facial redness (ETR subtype)

-• Pore appearance and oily-skin sebaceous prominence wanting non-ablative refinement
+• Pore appearance, oily-skin refinement

-• Post-Spectra or post-Vbeam maintenance patients wanting a gentler ongoing schedule
+• Post-Spectra / post-Vbeam maintenance

 Suited for